oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 include:

-- The need to allow runtime selection of the target node a Node Type rather than a Node Template.
+- The need to allow runtime selection of the target node a Node Type rather than a node template.
 This may include use of the node_filter keyname to provide node and capability filtering information to find the “best match” of a node at runtime.